A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \end{itemize}

-Since the SDV model extends the capabilities of GeoScenario, we use the latter as the baseline.
-In the original language, the vehicle behavior is composed of predefined trajectories (PDT) with speed profiles and triggers to change them at run-time \cite{queiroz:19:geoscenario}.
-This common approach is also supported by other simulation tools, including PreScan~\cite{online:prescan} and VTD~\cite{online:vtd}.

-SDV models can be used in a wide variety of scenario designs and test cases requiring Ego-to-HV interactions, which naturally leads to a large design space to explore.
-In order to make the evaluation feasible, we focus on safety-critical scenarios that account for the majority of crashes in traffic.
-We use the Pre-Crash Scenario Typology from NHTSA~\cite{nhtsa:2007:crashtypology} to compose this evaluation set.
-This scenario catalog provides interactive and realistic scenarios that can challenge the ADS capabilities in crash avoidance and are commonly used as a reference for ADS validation in other projects \cite{2020:waymosafety,dosovitskiy:2017:carla}.
-We filter the original set for scenarios with vehicle-to-vehicle interactions, resulting in 18 scenarios (Table \ref{tab:scenarios}).
+\looseness=-1 Since the SDV model extends the capabilities of GeoScenario, we use the latter as the baseline\,\cite{queiroz:19:geoscenario}.
+We focus on safety-critical scenarios and, specifically, we use the Pre-Crash Scenario Typology from NHTSA\,\cite{nhtsa:2007:crashtypology}.
+These interactive and realistic scenarios can challenge the ADS capabilities in crash avoidance and they are commonly used as a reference for ADS validation in other projects\,\cite{2020:waymosafety,dosovitskiy:2017:carla}.
+We filter the original set for scenarios with vehicle-to-vehicle interactions, resulting in 18 scenarios (Table\,\ref{tab:scenarios}).

-We design each scenario using a combination of the original GeoScenario and multiple instances of SDV models.
-Each instance is based on a collection of BTs and maneuver configurations representing the behavior of one or more vehicles interacting with Ego.
-The original NHTSA set is based on reported events between HVs, but we assume that one of the HVs is Ego, operated the ADS (similar to how Waymo adapts NHTSA scenarios as tests \cite{2020:waymosafety}).
-A test scenario must also have goals and a clear success/fail criteria.
+\looseness=-1 We design each scenario using a combination of the original GeoScenario and multiple instances of SDV models with their respective behavior trees and maneuver configurations.
+The original NHTSA set is based on reported events between human-operated vehicles, but we assume that one of the vehicles is ego, operated by the ADS (similar to how Waymo adapts NHTSA scenarios as tests~\cite{2020:waymosafety}).
 Ego's goal is to drive through the scenario (from start to goal point) and avoid a collision.
-The goal of an SDV is to interact with Ego using target parameters defined by the tester, e.g., achieving a certain time gap before braking.
+The goal of an SDV is to interact with ego using target parameters defined by the tester, e.g., achieving a certain time gap before braking.
 The overall scenario goal is to replicate the pre-crash events as described by NHTSA, leading to a crash or a near-crash.
 If execution differs by either a safe outcome (vehicles never interact or interact differently than intended) or another type of crash, the scenario execution fails.
-After modeling the scenarios, we execute them in simulation using the reference implementation (Section \ref{sec:implementation}).
+After modeling the scenarios, we simulate them in the reference implementation (\secref{sec:implementation}).